 Black and White Darkroom

 The black and white/analog Photography Studio is 1006 sqft and is located in Room 321 on the 3rd floor of the List Art Building.
-It consists of a darkroom, a film‐loading room, and a larger main space for presentations, critiques, and discussions.
+It consists of a darkroom, a filmāloading room, and a larger main space for presentations, critiques, and discussions.
 It currently has enlarger stations for fifteen students and lockable flat files for the storage of student supplies and paper.

 Digital Print Lab

 The Digital Print Lab also houses a lighting studio equipped with seamless backdrops, green screens, a short-throw projector, and multiple lighting kits.
-Priority for the lighting studio is given to students in VISA1520 Digital Photography and Honors VA Concentrators.
+Priority for the lighting studio is given to students in VISA1520 Digital Photography and Honors VA Concentrators. *Note: the Light Studio is offline for the 2024-2025 academic year.

 Printmaking Studio

 The printmaking facility in the List Art Building, room 310 is adjacent to the Multi Media Lab, making it an ideal location for collaboration and integration of digital methods into traditional printmaking.
-The printmaking facility is 2412 sqft and contains three lithography presses and about 30 stones, two large etching presses, five vacuum table spaces for silkscreen printing, a dedicated inkjet printer, a RISO printer, and a large number of work surfaces.
+The printmaking facility is 2412 sqft and contains three lithography presses and about 30 stones, two large etching presses, five vacuum table spaces for silkscreen printing, a dedicated inkjet printer, and a large number of work surfaces.
 Along one end, large sinks accommodate stone grinding and silkscreen cleaning.

 Sculpture Studio